NikolaosKC/Cineschedule/README.md

 2ai.
 	The local version is best designed for Chromium browsers such as Google Chrome, Microsoft Edge and Opera.
-	This is because instead of cookies, both versions of the website entirely depend on a storage format known as localStorage.
+	Instead of cookies, both versions of the website depend on a storage format known as localStorage.
-	Assuming that one is using a Chromium browser, if anything is stored using localStorage on one page, it will also be used on other pages.
+	Assuming one is using a Chromium browser, if anything is stored using localStorage on one page, it will also be used on other pages.
 	This can be seen with the task table and lightmode setting, the states of which persist on other pages.

 2aii.
 	This does not work on browsers such as Firefox.
 Anything stored with localStorage on any one page will not be used on another page.
 	This means that the task table and lightmode settings will not work as intended.

-2bi.
+	However, running on a server (see 1b) fixes this problem and allows saved contents to transfer across webpages on any browser.

+2b.
-	No matter what browser you use for the local version, lots of copy-pasted code is used across multiple pages, particularly for the navbar and footer.
+	Lots of copy-pasted code is used across multiple pages in this version, particularly to render the navbars and footers.
 	This is because a JQuery method I used known as .load() (see 1a) does not work locally, so to compensate, code was copy-pasted.
 	This method only works on servers (see 1bi) and allows for reduced code bloat.

-2bii.
-	That being said, as this version of the site is being run locally, any buttons pressed in the navbar and footer respond flawlessly.
-	I strongly recommend this version even if it does not work on Firefox, because it feels better to use.
-	Additionally, if you choose to run this version on a server, localStorage will work properly on all browsers, and no unstable performance will occur, unlike the server version.